-A. Because Southern Pioneer retail ratepayers enjoyed just under a one percent (0.78%) decrease in 2014, the first year of the DCS-FBR Plan filing as approved Docket14-SPEE-507-RTS (the "14-507 Docket") and a 1.32% increase in 2015, the second year of the DSC-FBR Plan filing as approved in Docket 15-SPEE-519-RTS (the "15-519 Docket"), the Council was pleased to learn that the results of the third filing, the 2016 DSC calculation, resulted in such a slight overall decrease in rates.
+A. Because Southern Pioneer retail ratepayers enjoyed just under a one percent (0.78%) decrease in 2014, the first year of the DCS Plan filing, and a 1.32% increase in 2015, the second year of the DSC Plan filing, the Council was pleased to learn that the results of the third filing, the 2016 DSC calculation, resulted in such a slight overall increase in rates.
 The Council complimented Southern Pioneer on its continued commitment to provide reliable service and its involvement in the Southern Pioneer communities, all while achieving relative rate stability.
-The Council requested that Southern Pioneer seek approval of and implement the final rate adjustment within the schedule as outlined in the 34.5 kV FBR Plan.
+The Council requested that Southern Pioneer seek approval of and implement the final rate adjustment within the 90-day schedule as outlined in the DSC Plan.